-The majority of clients who start my programme are chronically stressed.
+The majority of clients who start working on their health and fitness with us are chronically stressed.

 The demands and responsibilities at work and at home can sometimes be overwhelming and if left unchecked can result in bad consequences for your physical and mental health.